rootKot/godot4-dev-console/README.md

 ## Features

 - Simple setup and usage
+- Print anything in console using Console.print()
+- Navigate previous commands with ease using the arrow keys
 - Toggle the console with the press of the ` key
-- Navigate previous commands with ease using the arrow keys
 - Define custom commands for your game (Currently in Development)

 ## Installation